-IN THE EVENT OF A SUSPECTED CARDIAC ARREST OR IF THERE IS A NEED FOR URGENT MEDICAL ASSISTANCE:

-REMAIN CALM: Do not panic.

-Basic Life Support

-- Check for DANGER.
-Ensure the area is safe for yourself, others and the patient. - R Check for RESPONSE - ask name - squeeze shoulders. - S Send for HELP.
-Call ZERO ZERO ZERO (000) for an ambulance or ask another person to make the call. - Α AIRWAY.
+IN THE EVENT OF A SUSPECTED CARDIAC ARREST OR IF THERE IS A NEED FOR URGENT MEDICAL ASSISTANCE: REMAIN CALM: Do not panic.
+18.1 Basic Life Support Check for DANGER.
+Ensure the area is safe for yourself, others and the patient.
+R Check for RESPONSE - ask name - squeeze shoulders.
+S Send for HELP.
+Call ZERO ZERO ZERO (000) for an ambulance or ask another person to make the call. Α AIRWAY.
 Open mouth if foreign material present.
-Clear airway with fingers. - B Check for BREATHING.
-Not breathing - start CPR.
-Normal breathing - place in recovery position & monitor breathing. - C Start CPR.
-Give 30 chest compressions (almost 2 compressions / second) followed by 2 breaths. - D Attach Automated External DEFIBRILLATOR (AED) if available and follow its - DO NOT stop CPR when applying pads.
-Continue Cardio Pulmonary Resuscitation Note:

-(CPR) until qualified personnel arrive or signs of life return.
+Clear airway with fingers.
+B Check for BREATHING Not breathing - start CPR.
+Normal breathing - place in recovery position & monitor breathing. С Start CPR.
+Give 30 chest compressions (almost 2 compressions / second) followed by 2 breaths.
+D Attach Automated External DEFIBRILLATOR (AED) if available and follow its prompts.
+DO NOT stop CPR when applying pads Continue Cardio Pulmonary Resuscitation Note: (CPR) until qualified personnel arrive or signs of life return.
 Never leave patient alone.
-Do not move patient unless exposed to a life-Note:

-threatening situation.
-Provide support and appropriate assistance until emergency neip ...
+Do not move patient unless exposed to a life-Note: threatening situation.
+Provide support and appropriate assistance until emergency HEIP -18.2 Raise AlarmCall for help - CALL ZERO ZERO (000) and ask for the Ambulance Service: Advise your location, patient's age/sex, symptoms & signs, any prior medical illnesses, medication (see questions below).